cdracars/wardendev/README.md

 ## MongoDB:
 - You can access the MongoDB Express web viewer by going to warden.ddev.site:8081
 - The mongo javascript cli is installed on the mongo db container.
-- May need to alter the site url after adding to get it to work. (https/http) http://warden.ddev.site:8081/db/warden/sites

 ## Drupal Module Setup:
 - add warden settings to settings.php